esmeace/contentbox-headless-cms-hands-on/prerequisites/Prereq-03-ContentBox.md

 # Installing ContentBox

-If you successfully installed Docker, copy our `docker-compose.yml` file into the `Headless ContentBox`.
+If you successfully installed Docker, copy our `docker-compose.yml` file into the `Headless ContentBox` dir.
 CD into into the directory `Headless ContentBox`.

 ```
 cd Headless ContentBox